| The sections to be presented will

 dopaminergic component in the psychobiology of food

+selection.
 Mechanisms which ensure variety

 of food selection and avoidance of possibly dangerous